Arwenwutietie/DialAM-2024/README.md

 ```

 ## 3. Training
-Our code is divided into three seperate folders(trainISI, trainLYI, trainTYS) corresponding to the three subtasks in DialAM-2024.
+Our code is divided into three separated folders(trainISI, trainLYI, trainTYS) corresponding to the three subtasks in DialAM-2024(predicting S, Y_LI1+Y_LI_2, Y_TS).
 The default pretrained model is microsoft/deberta-v3-base.
 You can train the model with the pre-processed data provided in each folder.
 The gpt version of the code is also attached for your reference in an independent folder called gpt version.